snyk/driftctl/README.md

 ## Why driftctl ?

-Infrastructure as code is awesome, but there are too many moving parts: codebase, state file, actual cloud state.
-Things tend to drift.
+Infrastructure drift is a blind spot and a source of potential security issues.

-Drift can have multiple causes: from developers creating or updating infrastructure through the web console without telling anyone, to uncontrolled updates on the cloud provider side.
-Handling infrastructure drift vs the codebase can be challenging.
+Drift can have multiple causes: from team members creating or updating infrastructure through the web console without backporting changes to Terraform, to unexpected actions from authenticated apps and services.

-You can't efficiently improve what you don't track.
-We track coverage for unit tests, why not infrastructure as code coverage?

-driftctl tracks how well your IaC codebase covers your cloud configuration. driftctl warns you about drift.
+Spot discrepancies as they happen : driftctl is a free and open-source CLI that warns of infrastructure drift and fills in the missing piece in your DevSecOps toolbox.

 ## Features